Your Christmas tree probably looks amazing right now, but in a week or two you'll be ready to take it down.

-When you do take it down, the Regional District of Central Okanagan (RDCO) wants to remember that there are ways to dispose of your tree in an environmentally friendly way.
+When you do so, the Regional District of Central Okanagan (RDCO) wants you to remember that there are ways to dispose of your tree in an environmentally friendly way.

 Chip it, don’t chuck it.